apache/pekko-http/docs/src/main/paradox/routing-dsl/directives/security-directives/authenticateOAuth2PFAsync.md

 ## Example

-Usage in code is exactly the same as @ref[authenticateBasicPFAsync](authenticateBasicPFAsync.md), with the difference that one must validate the token as OAuth2 dictates (which is currently not part of Akka HTTP itself).
+Usage in code is exactly the same as @ref[authenticateBasicPFAsync](authenticateBasicPFAsync.md), with the difference that one must validate the token as OAuth2 dictates (which is currently not part of Apache Pekko HTTP itself).